rackerlabs/rackspace-how-to/content/cloud-orchestration/cloud-orchestration-faq.md

 No. Although Cloud Orchestration does contain much of the structure of a PaaS, it has additional transparency and control that a PaaS does not usually offer.
-Cloud Orchestration has capabilities similar to a PaaS, such as application launch on various platforms, but differs from a formal PaaS in that it deploys full instances of servers, load balancers, and databases.
+Cloud Orchestration has capabilities similar to a PaaS, such as application launch on various platforms.
+However, it differs from a formal PaaS in that it deploys full instances of servers, load balancers, and databases.
 Cloud Orchestration gives you the additional control of knowing exactly what resources are used and what software is installed.